lionslair/rzepecki-laravel-php/README.md

 `docker build -t rzepecki-laravel-php .`

-When you commit to the bitbucket repo it will then trigger the image to be rebuilt on dockerhub.
+When you commit to the github repo it will then trigger the image to be rebuilt on github actions and publish to docker hub.

 Run the container locally after building.